DylanRhymaun/personal-website/writing/fun/albumsof2025.md

 - **Genre**: 27% of album and EPs were Pop, followed by Rock (15%), Indie (15%), Rap (15%), Electronic (12.5%), and 4% or less in R&B, FOlk, Ambient, Metal, Country, Comedy, Jazz, Musical, and Collage.
 - **Found Through…**: I found 37% of albums through being an existing fan, 13% through AOTY.org (my preferred music forum over RYM), and 10% through tiktok. lol.
 The method that gave me the most interesting reccs was through randomly looking up the nominees for the Mercury Prize this year, which I am only aware of because my old flame Alt-J won in 2012.
 Two of my top three albums of the year were nominees.
 Anthony Fantano gave me recommendations for 4% of albums I listened to this year, which is lower than expected.
 - **Language**: 80% of albums I reviewed were primarily in English, followed by Spanish, Korean, Japanese, or other.
+- **Repeat Artists**: Jane Remover released two albums and one EP this year.
+Cameron Winter released a solo album and served as the frontman of the band Geese, who also released a record.
+Danny Brown, solo/featured on Jane Remover.
+Quadeca solo/featured on Kevin Abstract.
+Doja Cat solo/featured on Lisa.
+Sabrina Carpenter solo/featured on Taylor Swift.
+Clipse solo/featured on JID.
+Ichiko Aoba solo/credited on place #22.
+Underscores was featured on Danny Brown and Oklou's album.
+And I think that's about it.
 <br>

 ## Artists I am not listening to